 CAT | Triple Take

-Pat and Keith also gave their pregame thoughts (kept it under 10 minutes!):
+Pat Coleman and Frank Rossi also gave their pregame thoughts (kept it under 10 minutes!):

-Keith McMillan, D3football.com managing editor and national columnist
+Keith McMillan, D3football.com managing editor and Around the Nation columnist

 Frank Rossi, D3football.com broadcaster

 Anyone who saw the playoff games of these two knows there’s great balance between opposite sides of the ball for these teams.
 The Mount Union offense looks unstoppable at times, while the UW-Whitewater defense becomes stifling as games wear on.
 Because of this, we’ll see overtime, or perhaps two, with Burke making a believer out of everyone who doubts the Mount Union mantra, “The guy just wins.”
 Watch the two-point conversion from last weekend for more information.
 Mount Union 37, UW-Whitewater 31 (2 OT)